Terence Young (director): James Bond

 Albert Broccoli and Irving Allen had split as a producing team, and Broccoli went into partnership with Harry Saltzman to make a series of films based on the James Bond novels.
-Broccoli used many of the crew he had worked with during his time at Warwick for the first Bond movies, including Young as director.
-Young made a crucial contribution to Dr. No (1962), including recruiting Sean Connery to portray Bond.
-Actress Lois Maxwell later said that "Terence took Sean under his wing.
+Broccoli used many of the crew he had worked with during his time at Warwick for the first Bond movies, including Young as director, on Dr. No (1962).
+According to Bond historian, Steve Jay Rubin, "Tall, well-dressed and exquisitely mannered, Terence Young had all the panache of Ian Fleming’s James Bond.
+He was also an avid reader of the novels and was in favour of retaining as much of Fleming’s writing for the film version of Dr. No as possible."

+Young made several key contributions to the film including recruiting Sean Connery to portray Bond.
+Actress Lois Maxwell, who portrayed Miss Moneypenny, later said that "Terence took Sean under his wing.
 He took him to dinner, to his tailor, showed him how to walk, how to talk, even how to eat."

-The movie was a huge success and was quickly followed by From Russia with Love (1963), an even bigger hit.
+The movie was a huge box office success and was quickly followed by From Russia with Love (1963), an even bigger hit.
 During the filming, Young and a photographer nearly drowned when their helicopter crashed into the sea while filming a key sequence.
 They were rescued by other members of the film crew.
 Young was back behind the camera 30 minutes after being rescued.

-Young was deluged with offers and elected not to direct Goldfinger.
+Young was deluged with offers.
+He started preproduction on Goldfinger but wanted a percentage of the profits and the producers refused.
+Young quit the film, being replaced by Guy Hamilton.
 Instead he made The Amorous Adventures of Moll Flanders (1965).
+This film was a co production with Young's Winchester Productions and starred Kim Novak (at one stage it was going to star Connery's then-wife Diane Cilento).

 Young returned for Thunderball (1965), the fourth Bond movie.
+This turned out to be Young's last Bond.
 According to Young, he was offered and turned down the direction of Bond films For Your Eyes Only and Never Say Never Again.